 This multi-year, landscape-level coastal restoration project was designed to bring back the ecological functions of the creek, freshwater wetlands, intermittent tidal lagoon and dunes over a 46-acre site at the mouth of this iconic Bay Area watershed.

-By the time the project is complete, it will have created a natural creek system, reconnected the floodplain over the entire site, reduced flooding on Pacific Way, improved vehicular access along the road, and created habitat for threatened and endangered species like coho salmon, steelhead trout, and California red-legged frogs.
+The project created a natural creek system, reconnected the floodplain over the entire site, reduced flooding on Pacific Way, improved vehicular access along the road, and created habitat for threatened and endangered species like coho salmon, steelhead trout, and California red-legged frogs.

-It will also enhance visitor amenities at the parking lot and picnic area, create new ways for the public to engage with the site such as waysides and self-guided hikes, and improve regional trail links.
+It also enhanced visitor amenities at the parking lot and picnic area, created new ways for the public to engage with the site such as waysides and self-guided hikes, and improved regional trail links.

 Redwood Creek begins in the peaks of Marin County's tallest mountain, Mount Tamalpais.
 It then flows through the primeval forests of Muir Woods, open expanses of grasslands, tangles of chaparral, ephemeral wetlands, and refreshing niches of riparian woodland, until it finally reaches the Pacific Ocean at Muir Beach.
 The entire watershed encompasses an area of less than nine square miles, and is right on the doorstep of one of the nation's most densely populated regions, yet it harbors an incredibly diverse ecosystem and stunning richness of plant and animal species.